lkodinsson/MARS/Basic/Talents.md

 **Requirements:** Max Resolve 11+

-The first skill check you make after a short or long rest is made with advantage.
+Rolls made to restore resources during short and long rests are made with advantage.

 ## Mobility